• Skip to primary navigation

 Thirteen pieces of rainbow sushi on a wooden serving board.

-Vegan sushi - Sushi really doesn't have to all be about fish and this vegan version proves that.
+Vegan sushi - Sushi really doesn't have to all be about fish and this vegan sushi roll proves that.
 Protein packed with tofu, even meat eaters will love this sushi recipe.

 Eight pieces of sushi on a board with wasabi, ginger and soy sauce.